Flippen, Georgia

 Flippen is an unincorporated community in Henry County, Georgia, United States.
 Flippen is within the postal limits of McDonough and as such, most residents list McDonough as their city.

 History

 Flippen had its start when the railroad was extended to that point.
 A post office called Flippen was established in 1884, and remained in operation until 1966.
-The community was named after one Mr. Flippen, a railroad agent.
+The community was named after a railroad agent, Mr. Flippen.